Improving cosmological reach of a gravitational wave observatory using Deep Loop Shaping

 In simplified terms, the main control design challenge is that larger control action in lower frequencies provides better disturbance rejection, but injects higher noise into the observation band.
 Conversely, lowering the control action reduces injected noise, but results in insufficient disturbance rejection and possible loss of stability.
 Linear control systems theory shows fundamental limits to this trade-off \cite{astrom_feedback_2021,Stein:unstable} under certain assumptions about the controller design.
 The ultimate aim of controller design is to shape the ‘closed loop’ behavior, i.e., the performance of the designed controller acting in a feedback loop with the plant.

 There are many classical methods to achieve the desired closed-loop behavior.
 Early methods, i.e., the classic (open) loop shaping methods, exploit the direct relationship between the open- and closed-loop transfer functions to design the controller.
 Since the 1980s, the focus of design has shifted from open loop design to directly shaping closed loop transfer functions, i.e. the sensitivity functions \cite{bode1945,zames1981}, usually through optimization (e.g. convex optimization \cite{barratt1993}, $H_{\infty}$ \cite{doyle1989}).
 These methods are more general and can take into account a larger variety of design goals and constraints.
 Yet they still require strong assumptions such as convexity and linearity.
 For GW detectors like LIGO, progress using traditional approaches has come to a plateau.
+Machine learning for interferometer control was presented in \cite{Mukuetal2023}, with the primary aim to improve the contrast of the interferometer, rather than optimizing closed loop performance.

 Here, we present a novel control design method, Deep Loop Shaping (DLS), to design controllers that satisfy specific demands on the system’s frequency-domain behavior.
 DLS has no constraints regarding the use of nonlinear models and control structures.
 It exploits the machinery of deep reinforcement learning to directly optimize frequency-domain properties and shape the closed loop behavior.
 We demonstrate DLS's utility on the critical LIGO \chardp{} control loop, achieving state-of-the-art feedback control performance.
 The injected control noise was reduced by up to two orders of magnitude while maintaining mirror stability.
 Applying deep loop shaping more widely on LIGO can improve sensitivity.
 Furthermore, the method has wide applicability to control engineering: for example, highly unstable systems, vibration suppression, and noise cancellation all have strong frequency-dependent control demands.